Shaun-T-Brown/CASPER/README.md

 ### Usage

 The best way to demonstrate how Casper can be used is with a few examples.
 An interactive jupyter notebook with all necessary modules available can be found on [Binder](https://mybinder.org/v2/gh/Shaun-T-Brown/CASPER-example.git/HEAD?filepath=.%2Fexample_script.ipynb).
-A static version of the same notebook can be found at the following github [repository](https://github.com/Shaun-T-Brown/CASPER-example.git), specifically in the file *example_script.ipynb*.
+The Binder notebook can sometimes take a long time to load, a static version of the same notebook can be found at the following github [repository](https://github.com/Shaun-T-Brown/CASPER-example.git), specifically in the file *example_script.ipynb*.

 The functionality of the package is relatively straightforward and is essentially a collection of useful functions centered around the density profiles of dark matter haloes.
 Basic documentation can be generated using *pydoc*.